ralismark/itab/README.md

 This plugin also overrides tab to insert spaces up to a tabstop when not at the beginning of a line.
 The tab key has the default behaviour when at the beginning of the line.

-Backspace is also changed to delete the correct amount of spaces.
-This is identical to using `'smarttab'`, but works even if not set.

 ## Options